-- Possesses a strong understanding of Academy, its strategic direction, areas of dietetics practice, and the requirements for effective functioning in leadership positions included on the ballot.
+Possesses a strong understanding of the Academy, its strategic direction, areas of nutrition and dietetics practice, and the requirements for effective functioning in leadership positions included on the ballot.

 Part II: Requirements

-Face to Face Meetings – Double occupancy hotel accommodations, per diem and transportation are covered
+Meetings and Conference Calls/Webinars – Double occupancy hotel accommodations, per diem and transportation for in-person meetings are covered

-- Four conference calls, plus additional conference calls as needed
+Four conference calls/webinars, plus additional conference calls/webinars as needed

-- Demonstrates broad knowledge of the dietetics profession
+Demonstrates broad knowledge of the nutrition and dietetics profession

 Part IV: Functions

-- Encourages and promotes diversity inclusivity; recognizing, respecting and including differences in ability, age, creed, culture, ethnicity, gender, gender identity, political affiliation, race, religion, sexual orientation, size, and socioeconomic characteristics in the nutrition and dietetics profession.
+Encourages and promotes diversity, equity and inclusion; recognizing, respecting and including differences in ability, age, creed, culture, ethnicity, gender, gender identity, political affiliation, race, religion, sexual orientation, size, and socioeconomic characteristics in the nutrition and dietetics profession.

 Supports Strategic Plan